C.J. Cron Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- The 32-year-old right-hander last appeared Saturday, Oct.
-22 against the Philadelphia Phillies, when he came on in relief and went three scoreless innings.
+- The 31-year-old right-hander last appeared Sunday, Oct.
+2 against the Toronto Blue Jays, when he started and went four innings.

 © 2023 Data Skrive.
 All rights reserved.